FAQs

 When will election results be known?

-Voting closes at midday Saturday 8 October 2022.
-Progress results (approximately 90 per cent of votes cast) will be known early that afternoon, with preliminary results known on Sunday morning, 9 October 2022.
-Final results will likely to be declared on Thursday 13 October 2022.
-All results will be posted on your council’s website.
+Voting closes at noon on Saturday 11 October 2025.
+Progress results (approximately 90% of votes cast) will be known early that afternoon, with preliminary results known the next morning.
+Final results will likely to be declared between 16 and 16 October 2025.

 Elections